Stress management: Prevent setbacks

-Rather than looking for ways to squeeze more activities into the day, find ways to pare them down.
+Rather than looking for ways to squeeze more activities into the day, find ways to cut back.
 Remember, it's OK to say no to new requests or commitments.
+Saying no is a complete sentence.
 When you say no to a new commitment, you're honoring your existing obligations and ensuring that you'll be able to devote high-quality time to them.

 Anticipate challenges.
-Whether it's preparing for a project at work, planning a family gathering or handling a sick child, being prepared can help you face stressful situations with confidence.
-If necessary, set aside extra time to calm your frayed nerves.
+Whether you're preparing for a project at work, planning a family gathering or handling a sick child, being prepared can help you face stressful situations with confidence.
+If necessary, set aside extra time to relax.
 If you have many tasks that need to get completed, make a to-do list and determine which tasks are most important.

 Banish negative thoughts